Sholynk/sholynk-tech/article-images/quantum/SOURCES.md

 # Quantum article — image sources

 The images in this folder were downloaded from free image hosting sites (Unsplash, Pixabay) and are used under their free licences.
-None of them were used in the previous version of the article.

 | File | Used as | Source |
 | --- | --- | --- |